adapter-hub/adapters/adapter_docs/adapter_composition.md

 ```

 ## BatchSplit
-The BatchSplit Block is an alternative to split the input between two adapters.
+The BatchSplit Block is an alternative to split the input between several adapters.
 It does not split the input sequences but the
 batch into smaller batches.
 As a result the input sequences remain untouched.

-In the following example, we split the batch between adapters `i`and `k`.
+In the following example, we split the batch between adapters `i`, `k` and `l`.
-For each batch the input sequence 0 and 1 are passed to `i` and the remaining input sequences are passed tp `k`.
+For each batch the batch size is divided by three and the first third is passed to `i` the second third of input
+sequences is passed to `k` and the last third is passed to `l`.
+If the batch size is not a multiple of the number of
+adapters in the BatchSplit block the first adapters get a input sequence more than the last ones e.g. if the composition
+below is passed input with a batch size of four, the first two sequences are passed to `i`.
+The adapters `k`and `l`receive
+one input sequence.
 ```python
 import transformers.adapters.composition as ac